Wirmaple73/Wirmaple73/README.md

 # In the name of God

 ## About me
 Greetings!
-I'm Alireza Shahidi Fard, currently studying Computer Science as a student at Shahid Beheshti Vocational School, Mashhad;
+I'm Alireza Shahidi Fard, currently studying Computer Science as a student at Shahid Beheshti Vocational School, Mashhad.

-An experienced and competent Back-end programmer with experience and proficiency in developing and implementing Windows applications and websites.
-Dominant and skilled in Object-oriented Programming (OOP) concepts and programming languages such as C# (WPF & Windows Forms), JavaScript, PHP and HTML/CSS.

-Capable of building and implementing flexible & efficient programming solutions.
-Adept at analyzing and writing Regular expressions professionally.
-Able to work in a team and solve difficult problems creatively.

-I am interested in the latest Back-end-related technologies and eager to pursue and seek the newest optimal solutions for optimizing database and web-based systems.
+I am interested in the latest back-end-related technologies.
 Feel free to contact me anytime and I'll try my best to help you out!

 [![](https://visitcount.itsvg.in/api?id=Wirmaple73&icon=0&color=12)](https://visitcount.itsvg.in)